ChieF-TroN/ct_dragstrip/README.txt

 Modifications:
 client/_polyzones.lua -- Add/Modify Polyzones for each track
 shared/_config.lua -- Add/Modify Light config, Edit client/server side config

+Update from 4.6 to 4.7
+- Changed qb-input menu type for the Lane Selector to drop-down menu (should fix default selection issues)
+- Added support for ox_target to interact with the laptops instead of having floating text.

 Update from 4.5 to 4.6
 - Small bug fix